johannbrehmer/simulator-mining-example/README.md

 ## Learning from Augmented data

-The notebook [Inference on Galton Board.ipynb](Inference%20on%20Galton%20Board.ipynb) use the augmented data mined from the simulators to demonstrate the new simulation-based inference methods.
-The Table below summarizes which methods utilize the joint score and joint ratio via the loss functions `L_t` and `L_r` .
+The notebook [Inference on Galton Board.ipynb](Inference%20on%20Galton%20Board.ipynb) uses the augmented data mined from the simulators to demonstrate the new simulation-based inference methods.
+The table below summarizes which methods utilize the joint score and joint ratio via the loss functions `L_t` and `L_r` .

 <div>
 <img  src="figures/table.png"  width="60%" align="center" />